 \end{thm} In Theorem~\ref{5.11} we actually consider a more general situation, where a single band $E_n$ is replaced by a finite family of bands.
 Then $\Xi_\theta$ becomes a vector-bundle of finite rank and the Peierls substitution Hamiltonian is a pseudodifferential operator with matrix-valued symbol.
 We also compute the subprincipal symbol of $E^\epsi_n$ explicitly, which contains important information for transport and magnetic properties of electron gases in periodic media.

 Theorem~\ref{5.11}, and its special case Theorem~\ref{THMintro}, were shown before for the case $B_0=0$ in \cite{PST03b}.
 There one has $\theta=0$ and $\Xi_0$ is a trivial vector-bundle over the torus $\T^*_q$.
-For the case $B_0\not=0$ the validity and the meaning of Peierls substituiton, even on a purely heuristic level, were a matter of debate (see e.g.\ \cite{Zak86,Zak91}) and, to our knowledge, not even a precise conjeture was stated in the literature.
+For the case $B_0\not=0$ the validity and the meaning of Peierls substitution, even on a purely heuristic level, were a matter of debate (see e.g.\ \cite{Zak86,Zak91}) and, to our knowledge, not even a precise conjecture was stated in the literature.

 Before giving more details, let us mention that the systematic or even rigorous analysis of two-dimensional systems with periodic potential and magnetic field is a continuing theme in theoretical physics, e.g.\ \cite{Pei33,Bl62,Zak68,Hof76,TKNN82,SN99,GA03a}, and also in mathematical physics and mathematics, e.g.\ \cite{DN80a,DN80b,Nov81,Bus87,Bel88,GRT88,HS89,RB90,HKS90,HS90a,HS90b,Nen91,GMS91,HST01,PST03b,DGR04,P07,AJ09,DP10,DL11,StT13}.
 We can mention here only a small part of the enormous literature and for a review of the mathematical and physical literature until 1991 we refer to \cite{Nen91}.